civilservicelgbt/civilservicelgbt.github.io/_posts/2020-07-27-kelly-cowley.md

 date: 2020-07-27
 preview: false
 published: true
-title: "Kelly Cowley:
+title: "Kelly Cowley: For me being a LGBT+ Ally means to stand alongside my colleagues in their fight for equality and inclusion"
 excerpt: "This month we hear from Civil Servants about allyship and how to be a good ally."
 permalink: /2020/07/27/kelly-cowley-allyship
 ---

 ####  Kelly Cowley is a National Insurance Interviewing Officer at tht Oxford Job Centre (Department for Work and Pensions).

 For me being a LGBT+ Ally means to stand alongside my colleagues in their fight for equality and inclusion.
 To stand up and be counted and to challenge some of the negative behaviours that I see around me.
-I have always held a strong belief that people have the right to be heard and as an Ally, I feel proud [yes that word] to be able to lend my support to my colleagues and play an active part in the great work they are doing – in not only educating others but also ensuring that everyone can rightly feel they can ‘Be me in DWP’.
+I have always held a strong belief that people have the right to be heard and as an Ally, I feel proud (yes that word) to be able to lend my support to my colleagues and play an active part in the great work they are doing – in not only educating others but also ensuring that everyone can rightly feel they can ‘Be me in DWP’.

 For the last couple of years I have helped at a couple of events in regards to DWPride (DWPride being the departments support group for LGBT+ colleagues and their allies) and on the whole have been impressed at how most people have embraced these events.
 Just over a year ago I was given the task of arranging an event, which was to bring the different teams and sections in my area together.
 Along with the work based sessions, to ensure all sections were represented I was really keen to have a session dedicated to DWPride and its role within the department as a whole.